 For the elderly, long and good quality sleep helps to improve memory formation and the ability to concentrate.

-In addition, sleep allows the body to deal with all the cell damages that may have occurred to the body during the day.
+Besides, sleep allows the body to deal with all the cell damages that may have occurred to the body during the day.

-By having enough sleep also, their immune system is also refreshed and can thus effectively perform its job of preventing diseases.
+By having enough sleep also, their immune system is refreshed and can thus effectively perform its job of preventing diseases.